WeirdCuttlefish/highschool-cs-guide/README.md

 5. **Research** - Do research + get publications - will add a separate section for this
 6. **Internships** - Intern at company - will add a separate section for this
 ## Academics
-I highly reccomend taking either of the AP Computer Science courses if it's offered at your school.
-If your school offers dual enrollment, take it.
-You will save money as well as improve your application and speed up your career.
-If you can't do this, there are tons of online programs offered by MIT, Harvard, etc. which you can use to learn.
+### Classwork
+If your school offers any of the AP Computer Science courses, take it.
+I highly reccomend taking the most advanced math course you can.
+Email your counselors about dual enrollment possibilities.
+The earlier and more you take dual enrollment the faster you'll be able to go into the industry.
+### College
+I don't feel qualified to help you here.
+I reccomend you do your research elsewhere.
 ## Summer Programs
 ### All Years
 1. [**Google Summer of Code**](https://summerofcode.withgoogle.com/) - GSoC is a program designed to introduce contributing to open source projects